python/devguide/developer-workflow/psrt.rst

    with the determined severity.

-   If you'd like to be publicly credited for this vulnerability as the reporter, please indicate that along with how you'd like to be credited (ie, name or organization).
+   If you'd like to be publicly credited for this vulnerability as the reporter, please indicate that, along with how you would like to be credited (name or organization).

    Please keep this vulnerability report private until we've published an advisory to ``security-announce@python.org``.